 The course seeks to recruit practitioners, professionals, volunteers or those with significant interest in current safeguarding protection practices and challenges, reflecting the needs of a diverse student group.
 There is no requirement for applicants to be in relevant work or to have the support of their employer.
 Nor is there a need to have an undergraduate BA (hons) degree to apply successfully for this postgraduate certificate.
-Instead, applications will be assessed based on the application form and essay.
+Instead, applications will be assessed based on the application form.

 Learn more via the course page.